Historically Black Colleges & Universities (HBCU) Program

 Activity Director: Dr. George Ude

-The Course-Based Undergraduate Research Experiences (CURE) Program is an innovative approach to incorporating research within a class so that everyone participates in exploring a question of interest to the scientific community.
-The purpose of this Activity is to galvanize research immersion at all levels of an undergraduate’s career and to promote research and experiential learning.
-This initiative aims to feature course-based immersive undergraduate research experiences in unique research streams across introductory, intermediate, and advanced courses within the departmental curriculum.
-Students can participate in a research learning community and collaborative projects and gain critical hands-on skills to prepare them for the future workforce.
+The Course-Based Undergraduate Research Experiences (CURE) Program at Bowie State University is one of distinction, leveraging high-impact practices to infuse experiential learning within the curriculum, so that everyone participates.
+Research data show that undergraduate research (CUREs) improves undergraduate student learning because accelerate student entry into the research pipeline.
+BSU’s program is unique because it features curricular integration at all levels of a student's undergraduate career and allow for close collaboration of students, research scientists, and faculty.
+The proposed activity aims to feature course-based immersive undergraduate research experiences in unique research streams across introductory, intermediate, and advanced courses within the departmental curriculum such that students can participate in a research learning community, and collaborative projects, and gain critical hands-on skills to prepare them as the future workforce.
+Students benefit by broadening their post-graduate experiences towards research-related careers, becoming more technically skilled and growing in their motivation and identity as scholars.

 Advancing Library Resources and Student Services